browserup/browserup-proxy/browserup-proxy-mitm/README.md

     HttpProxyServerBootstrap bootstrap = DefaultHttpProxyServer.bootstrap()
             .withManInTheMiddle(mitmManager);

-    // when using BrowserMob Proxy, use .setMitmManager() on the BrowserMobProxy object:
+    // when using BrowserUp Proxy, use .setMitmManager() on the BrowserUpProxy object:
-    BrowserMobProxy proxyServer = new BrowserMobProxyServer();
+    BrowserUpProxy proxyServer = new BrowserUpProxyServer();
     proxyServer.setMitmManager(mitmManager);
 ```